A trajectorial interpretation of Doob's martingale inequalities: Proof of Theorem Proof of Theorem 1.1

-The aim of this section is to prove Doob's maximal inequalities in Theorem~\ref{thm:doob} by means of deterministic inequalities, which are established in Proposition~\ref{prop:doob_path} below.
-The proof of Theorem~\ref{thm:doob} is given at the end of this section.
-As regards \eqref{intro.1}, we prove the stronger result
+The aim of this section is to prove Doob's maximal inequalities in Theorem~\ref{thmdoob} by means of deterministic inequalities, which are established in Proposition~\ref{propdoobpath} below.
+The proof of Theorem~\ref{thmdoob} is given at the end of this section.
+Regarding \eqref{intro1}, we prove the stronger result

-which was obtained in \cite{Co84,Pe98a}.
+which was obtained in~\cite{Co84,Pe98a}.